-The Library receives a large number of donations from individuals and organizations within Victoria and elsewhere.
+The Library receives a large number of donations from individuals and organisations within Victoria and elsewhere.
 They are an important source of material, both published and unpublished, for developing the State Collection.
 Donations also offer the opportunity to fill gaps in the collection, to replace material in poor condition due to high usage, and to expand collecting into areas of high demand or emerging public interest.

 Donated items only become part of the Library's collection after they have been accepted by staff of the Library who are authorised to do so, and are then accessioned.
 Responsibility for the acceptance of donated material is delegated to: